wyattS-95/WyattShabe/README.md

 Technologies used: List of languages, frameworks, and tools utilized.
 Link to the project folder or relevant files.

-### Arbitration Calculator: Brief description of the project and its significance.
+### Arbitration Calculator: This project involved creating a betting arbitration calculator that determines the ideal stake amounts to bet on a favored and underdog prop.
+By analyzing the odds and calculating payouts, it ensures a profit regardless of the outcome, leveraging discrepancies in betting odds to create an "arbitrage opportunity."
+This project demonstrates the ability to address practical problems in the sports betting or financial domain, where arbitrage opportunities are present

-Technologies used: List of languages, frameworks, and tools utilized.
+Technologies used: C++, g++, VSCode
 Link to the project folder or relevant files.

 ## Why Hire Me?